KovnaTheCute/TevliarSetting/Tevliar Setting/Statblocks/Grafted Abomination.md

 - name: Slam.
   desc: "Melee weapon attack: +12 to hit, reach 10ft.
 One target.
 Hit: 13 (2d6 + 6) bludgeoning damage."
 - name: Vortex of Flesh (Recharge 5-6).
   desc: "The Grafted Abomination flails all of its limbs around it in a violent fit of rage.
 All creatures within 10ft of the grafted Abomination must succeed a DC 20 dexterity saving throw or take 44 (10d8) bludgeoning damage.
 Creatures that are grappled automatically fail this save.
 On a success they take half damage."
-legendary_actions:
-- name:
-  desc:
-- name:
-  desc:
 bonus_actions:
-- name:
+- name: Clawing Grasp.
-  desc:
+  desc: "As a bonus action the abomination can attempt to grapple a creature that is large or smaller.
+The target must succeed a DC 20 Strength or Dexterity saving throw or be grappled.
+The abomination can grapple up to one large creature, two medium creatures, four small creatures, or eight tiny creatures."
 - name:
   desc:
 reactions: